What kind of glass do you print on?

 How thick is a finished print?

-Our glass prints, including the glass & foamcore backing, are about 3/16 of an inch thick (or 4.76 mm to be exact).
+Our glass prints, including the glass sheet & foamcore backing, are about 3/16 of an inch thick (or 4.76 mm to be exact).
 That’s roughly the same thickness as a standard #2 pencil.

 We don't offer acrylic or metal prints, but there are a couple of differences we've noticed when looking at prints on other mediums: